Chrystaly3/Akan-names/README.md

 #### By Josephien Mueni
 A current version
 #### By **{List of contributors}**

 ## Description
-Its my part of school assignment project about how to retrieve Akan names with according to the day,month and the year they born
+Its my part of school assignment project about how to search Akan names with according to the day,month and the year they born through the following procedure;
+Enter a birth date: 35;
+returns invalid since the day is beyond days of the month.
+Enter a birth date:2; second day of week returns ok day 2;
+Enter an invalid month 13
+returns invalid:
+Enter a valid month:2
+returns ok r
+Enter a valid year 1980

 ## Setup/Installation Requirements
 * Code is a must in regardles of the editor used and install git
 * knowlegde of programming languages below.